4 Reasons to Set Up a VPN on Your Router (Instead of Your PC)

 The answer is to set up a VPN on your router.
 Here’s why you should do that, and what problems you might face.

 1. No Need for Individual Device Setup

-Imagine setting up five VPN clients!
+Imagine setting up your VPN on every device you own !
 This can potentially take up quite a bit of time, which is why setting up your router to connect to your VPN is a far better option.